-For the first method, tie rolled-up newspapers or magazines, a stick, a cane, or anything that is stiff to the injured limb, using a rope, a belt, or anything else that will work.
-Do not tie too tightly.
+Tie rolled-up newspapers or magazines, a stick, a cane, or anything that is stiff to the injured limb, using a rope, a belt, or anything else that will work.

 - A general rule is to splint from a joint above the injury to a joint below it.
 For example, splint a broken forearm from above the elbow to below the wrist.

-For the second method, tape a broken finger to the one next to it, or immobilize an arm by tying it across the chest.
-Again, do not tie too tightly.
+Tape a broken finger to the one next to it or immobilize an arm by tying it across the chest.

 These splinting methods are for short-term, emergency use only.
 They are not substitutes for proper medical evaluation and care.
 Your doctor will provide you with a splint or cast that is appropriate for the type of injury you have.

 Author: Healthwise Staff